 The Samaritan addresses this anomaly-he dares to step onto the uncharted, in-between ground on which the man lies stranded.
-But the condition of his aid is the existence of a homeworld ["The homeworld is the horizon within which meaning is possible. (p.
-353)"] to which he can return the wounded one.
+But the condition of his aid is the existence of a homeworld to which he can return the wounded one.
 His act, understood in this way, is the exception that proves the rule.
 But should this exceptional act ever be taken as a possible norm-Christianity's unique "temptation"-then the homeworld itself, indeed all homeworlds, will be put into jeopardy because "there can be no ethos of love of one's neighbour."
-(Ivan Illich: An Intellectual Journey (Ivan Illich: 21st-Century Perspectives), Penn State University Press, p.
-354).